We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 Enable the Wait with HTTP(S) response until test session completed option

-Select the Curl Command Line tab and copy the command line for later use.
+- Select the Curl Command Line tab and copy the command line for later

 Configure Azure DevOps Pipeline